ADE-Scheduler/ADE-Scheduler/README.md

 ### Functionalities and comparison with ADE

 In short, ADE Scheduler offers the same information as ADE, but in a much more elegant manner.
-A side by side comparison of the site schedules just speaks for itself:
+A side by side comparison of the two sites just speaks for itself:

  ![](static/img/ade_official_side_by_side.png)